 Vaccines remain subject to testing after their introduction into general use through a variety of mechanisms, such as further clinical trials and surveillance of disease and vaccine adverse events.
 Australia has a national surveillance system, which includes reports of any adverse events following immunisation from state and territory systems as well as data sent directly from health professionals, consumers and vaccine companies.
 These reports are regularly reviewed by the TGA and referred as required to expert committees, such as the Advisory Committee on Vaccines, to ensure ongoing assessment of safety.

 The Government has invested in the AusVaxSafety National Surveillance System.
 AusVaxSafety is a world-leading, national, active, enhanced, sentinel surveillance system capable of monitoring, detecting and providing real time feedback on potential safety signals due to serious or significant adverse events following immunisation with NIP vaccines.

 AusVaxSafety builds on the routine national passive surveillance conducted by the TGA.

 Vaccines, like other medicines, can have side effects.
 However, all vaccines in use in Australia provide benefits that greatly outweigh the small risk of an adverse event.
 The majority of side effects following immunisation are minor and short-lived, the most common being local reactions at the injection site, fever or tiredness.
 Serious side effects from vaccination are extremely rare.

-2. Australian Immunisation Handbook 10th Edition (The Handbook), provides information on immunisation practice, new vaccines and vaccine preventable diseases in Australia.
+2. Australian Immunisation Handbook (The Handbook) provides information on immunisation practice, new vaccines and vaccine preventable diseases in Australia.

-4. The Science of Immunisation: Question and Answers, produced by the Australian Academy of Science, an independent scientific body, aims to summarise and clarify understanding of the science of immunisation for non-specialist readers.
+4. The Science of Immunisation: Question and Answers (and associated multimedia products) produced by the Australian Academy of Science, an independent scientific body, explains the scientific basis of immunisation and addresses common concerns.